thremulation-station/thremulation-docs/docs/quickstart/installation.md

       1. Ensure you have the [Homebrew](https://brew.sh/) package manager, which is used for all subsequent installs
       1. Update your new brew install by running: $ `brew update`
-      1. Install Virtualbox: > `brew install --cask virtualbox`
+      1. Install Virtualbox: $ `brew install --cask virtualbox` (password entry required)
+      1. _macOS security:_ - click "Open Security Preferences"
+      1. _macOS security:_ - unlock the "Security & Privacy" windows and click "Allow"
+      1. Reboot your machine in order to continue the TS install process
-      1. Install Vagrant: > `brew install --cask vagrant`
+      1. Install Vagrant: $ `brew install --cask vagrant`
-      1. Install Git: > `brew install git`
+      1. Install Git: $ `brew install git`
       1. Install Vagrant plugins: $ `vagrant plugin install vagrant-disksize vagrant-vbguest`

 === "Windows10"

       1. We strongly recommend installing the [Chocolatey](https://chocolatey.org/) package manager, which is used for all subsequent installs
-      1. Install Virtualbox: $ `choco install virtualbox`
+      1. Install Virtualbox: PS> `choco install virtualbox`
-      1. Install Vagrant: $ `choco install vagrant`
+      1. Install Vagrant: PS> `choco install vagrant`
-      1. Install Git: $ `choco install git`
+      1. Install Git: PS> `choco install git`
-      1. Install Vagrant plugins: > `vagrant plugin install vagrant-disksize vagrant-vbguest`
+      1. Install Vagrant plugins: PS> `vagrant plugin install vagrant-disksize vagrant-vbguest`
       <br>

       > **Note:** Vagrant requires a restart as part of the installation!.